bcbi/riqi_ml_docker/README.md

 ---

-The code to build the Docker image is available in the [`build.jl`](build.jl) file in this repository.
+The code to build the Docker image and push it to Docker Hub is available in the [`build.jl`](build.jl) file in this repository.

 ---